George S. Brooks: Early life

-Born February 7, 1895 in Pearl Creek, Wyoming County, New York, George S. Brooks was the great-great-grandson of Revolutionary War brigadier general and chaplain David Brooks.
+Born February 7, 1895, in Pearl Creek, New York, George S. Brooks was the great-great-grandson of Revolutionary War brigadier general and chaplain David Brooks.
 George S. Brooks attended Middleburg Academy, Salt Lake Collegiate Institute and the high school at Warsaw, New York.
 He then attended University of Rochester in fall 1931.
 He was friends with classics scholar James Marshall Campbell.
 The two had youthful plans of building a law practice together, but when Brooks failed the freshman English course he withdrew from college and pursued other career paths.

 World War I service

 In 1914, he attempted to enlist in the Canadian Army.
-However, he was deported back to the US for making a false declaration of citizenship.
+However, he was deported back to the United States for making a false declaration of citizenship.
 When the US entered World War I, he enlisted in 302nd Ammunition Train with the American Expeditionary Forces overseas, and became what is otherwise known as a "doughboy".
 He saw action in the Chateau-Thierry offensive, the Aisne offensive, and the Meuse-Argonne offensive.

 Brooks was one of a group of 249 American soldiers—both officers and enlisted men—who briefly attended the University of Poitiers as full-time students in 1919 after having fought on the Western Front.
 The University of Poitiers is one of France's oldest universities, founded in 1431.
 The Poitiers group was part of a larger experiment involving soldier-students at 15 other French universities as well as the Universities of London, Edinburgh, Oxford, and Cambridge.
 The experiment foreshadows later efforts on behalf of veterans' education such as the G.I.
 Bill of 1944 and subsequent programs.